Longhorns vs. Nittany Lions: Second Round Betting Trends, Record ATS, Home/Road Splits

 Additional Texas vs Penn State Insights & Trends

-- Texas has gone 7-3 over its past 10 contests, with a 7-3 record against the spread in that span.
+- Texas has a 7-3 record against the spread while finishing 7-3 overall over its past 10 contests.

-- The Longhorns have hit the over twice in their past 10 contests.
+- In the Longhorns' past 10 contests, they have hit the over twice.

-- Penn State has gone 9-1 over its past 10 games, with an 8-2 record against the spread in that span.
+- Penn State has an 8-2 record against the spread while finishing 9-1 overall over its past 10 contests.

-- In their past 10 games, the Nittany Lions have gone over the total six times.
+- Six of the Nittany Lions' past 10 outings have hit the over.

-- The 77.9 points per game the Longhorns put up are 9.8 more points than the Nittany Lions allow (68.1).
+- The Longhorns score 77.9 points per game, 9.8 more points than the 68.1 the Nittany Lions allow.

 New to BetMGM Sportsbook?
 We've got the best offer for new users!
 Be sure to use our link to get this great bonus for first-time depositors.